-Sarah Hargrave works for the state as a public health nurse in southeast Alaska, including islands are towns only accessible by road or air.
+Sarah Hargrave works for the state as a public health nurse in southeast Alaska, including islands and towns accessible only by road or air.
 Without a health facility in town, she said her work to coordinate immunizations or screenings for common illnesses in schools will be made that much harder.

 “That’s where it’s difficult: for our staff to lead someone to care where there’s nowhere to lead them to,” Hargrave said.

 Hultberg said closing hospitals would have other economic effects.

 “What happens if that small hospital closes in that community?”
 Hultberg said.
 “They are often the largest employer in that community and are why people chose to retire there.
 Or why people with families chose to move there.
 And once that hospital is gone, it’s not coming back.”